 4395 Hortons Lane

 This Southold farm grows six different varieties of organic blueberries, including the sweetheart, an early growing berry ideal for baking and eating fresh.
-Bhavana Berries also has u-pick melons available in July in addition to large, bright sunflowers.
-The farm is open for u-pick Thursday-Sunday from 10am-4pm, beginning in July.
-There is no entrance fee for guests, pick-your-own berries cost $11.50/lb with no minimum or maximum amount of berries guests can pick.
+The farm is open for pick-your-own Thursdays-Sundays from 10am-4pm, beginning Thursday, July 8.
+There is no entrance fee for guests; pick-your-own berries cost $11.50/pound with no minimum or maximum.